LPD Concept

 When I constructed the current version of the layout, I implemented a major change in design philosophy.
 Instead of a continuous loop, the layout is a point-to-point design with a reverse loop at one end.
 The mainline is single track with sidings, just like the real thing.

 The layout occupies about half of my garage with a footprint roughly 18′ X 12′.
 In HO scale, it’s difficult to fit much railroad into a space this size, so I decided to double-deck much of the layout.
 Since I don’t have a warehouse to build it in, I chose to concentrate on a few selected scenes.
 Each is separated from the rest by some sort of view block, and arranged sequentially.
-Some of the scenes are fairly large– Denver North Yard and the Big Ten loops, for instance– whereas others are more compact.

-Click Here to see the basic track plan.
 Starting at the lower end, the route begins at North Yard in Denver.
 The south end of the yard leads to the Joint line connection (not modeled), and to Denver Union Station and its multiple depot tracks.

 servicetracks1994 North Yard itself contains engine servicing tracks, bowl tracks, a piggyback track, and the Cargill elevator.
 The north end of the yard (RR west) leads to the westbound main line and Rocky siding.

-1986 Next are the Big 10 curves, which connect the lower level to the upper level.
+1986 ORIGINAL CONSTRUCTION: Next are the Big 10 curves, which connect the lower level to the upper level.
 Clay siding is next, followed by tunnel 2.
 This forms a scene break.
 (Photo: westbound freight train rounds the Big 10 curve.)

-amtk5-t27 The next scene is in South Boulder Canyon, between tunnels 27 and 30.
+amtk5-t27 ORIGINAL CONSTRUCTION: The next scene is in South Boulder Canyon, between tunnels 27 and 30.
 The scenery is vertical and the track’s curvature is tight, just like the real thing.
 Those who have visited the area will recognize the scenery.
 (Photo: westbound Amtrak No. 5 exiting tunnel 27 high above South Boulder creek.)

 hideawaypark-sp8322 Beyond Winter Park, we come to the Hideaway Park area (the contemporary town of Winter Park).
 At this point is the upper reverse loop.
 (Photo: an eastbound manifest of all-SP power crosses Vasquez Road in Hideaway Park.
 The hill conceals the reverse loop.)